 There are records of Jichinsai being performed in Japan as early as AD 690.

 I think I participated in my first Jichinsai in Japan in 1987.
-I have since attended many in Japan and even a couple in the United States.
+I have since attended many in Japan and even a couple more since then in the United States.

 I like to think of the Jinchinsai as a ceremony to keep mischievous pixies sleepy and to hide the building and workers from Murphy’s attentions.